Configuring the Integrations Component and Plugin

 The EmbedKit exposes several hooks.
 You can use these hooks to build your own components within your React application.
 These hooks require the EmbedKit PluginContextProvider.

-The current hooks implementation requires React and your application to wrap the hook usage in the EmbedKit PluginContextProvider.
+The current hooks implementation requires React.
+Your application must wrap the hook usage in the EmbedKit PluginContextProvider.
 To view a list of hooks, refer to the EmbedKit SDK Hooks topic.

 Wrapping your app (or a subtree) with the provider

-To leverage one of the provided hooks within your React application, wrap your app with the PluginContextProvider as shown:
+To use one of the provided hooks in your React application, wrap your app with the PluginContextProvider as shown:

 PluginContextProvider